mgorav/SmartLoadApproverAsServiceUsingMachineLearning/README.md

 # Smart Application - Loan Approver Using Spring BOOT and ML

+At Gonnect we believe in building architecture/platform which has deep learning using neural network at its core.
+Application build using such architecture are called "Smart Applications".
+In simple terminology, such application learns from data.
+As a demonstration checkout a GitHub project which builds a banking loan approval application.
+The goal of this application is to approve loan and provide interest rate.
+The loan approval & interest calculation is achieved using "Gradient Boost Models" - Binary, Classification & Regression based on dataset.
+Following are the key features demonstrated in application:
+1. ML as a s using Spring Boot.
+2. Dockerize ML model + REST API
+3. Polygot programming model.
+Loan Approver model & interest calculation is written in Python/R
+4. The model is stored as POJO.
+NOTE: This is really interesting & unique as most example provided by Spring team via Spring Data Flow uses PMML model

+This approach provides ability to rollout new versions of the ML model after performing A/B testing.
+This style of architecture:

+1. Empower data scientist to use language (Python or R) & framework of their choice
+2. Provides ease of production deployment because of dokerization
+3. Provides ease of integrations of ML model is exposed as REST API

 Smart applications are those that learns from data.
 A Loan Approver is smart application which will use ML for loan approving.
 Learning from the data is achieved using two predictive model:

 - Find whether loan being predicted is atrocious  (yes/no)